 Read graphic novels and create your own comics at the new graphic novel book club, Scribbles and Stories, for ages 9-12!

-Join Ms. Erin and Ms. Kelley (our artist - librarians) to talk about this month's graphic novel, and then, with all supplies provided, make your own short comics.
+Join Ms. Erin and Ms. Kelley (our artist - librarians) to talk about this month's graphic novel, Pawcasso, by Remi Lai and then, with all supplies provided, make your own short comics.

 All comics made during the book club will be compiled into a professionally printed book to showcase in the library!
 By registering for this book club, you are giving permission for your work to be part of this memorable collection.